This post may contain affiliate links. Please see our disclosure policy.

 It did not disappoint!
 I’ve been wanting to make a pork taco recipe, but I added a warm weather twist that goes along with my current mood.
 I used the juice of an entire many, and a de-seeded jalapeño.
 It should be noted that these tacos ARE NOT spicy!!
 I do love spicy food, but to make my kids happy, I took out any ounce of spice.
 If you want to make them spicier, you can easily keep the seeds in, and maybe add 2 peppers instead of 1.

 I also used a pork tenderloin in this dish, and let me just tell you, it makes the most tender pulled pork.
 EVER.
-I have always used a pork shoulder, but definitely sticking with this variation from here on!
+I have always used a pork shoulder, but this variation is a keeper and a great addition to my collection of easy pork recipes.

 This makes a perfect meal to serve a crowd, or if you need a dinner to last a few days.
 I also love to use my slow cooker in the warmer months so I can avoid creating any extra heat in the kitchen with the stove or oven.
 This will be a new delicious recipe for our rotation!